NathanSmallcalder/Digital-CV/index.md

 # Technical Skills

 •Competent with MS Office, Windows 10, Visual Studio and GitHub <br>
-•Basic ability in SQL, Python, and C#
+•Knowledgable in Postgres, Python, and C#

 # Work History